dstoppacher/dstoppacher.github.io/projects_and_publications.md

 		<h4>Hidden Figures in the Sky</h4>
 		<h5>Low-surface-brightness galaxies in cosmological simulations</h5>
 		<p>
-This project explores the formation and evolution of low-surface-brightness galaxies (LSBs), a fascinating and still poorly understood population that remains highly underrepresented in the literature despite its potential to reshape our understanding of galaxy formation.
+This project explores the formation and evolution of low-surface-brightness galaxies (LSBs).
+This fascinating yet poorly understood population remains underrepresented in the literature despite its potential to reshape our understanding of galaxy formation.
 Using cosmological hydrodynamical simulations, I investigate how these faint galaxies form and evolve, and develop new methods to identify and characterise them in simulated data, connecting their observable properties to their underlying dark matter haloes.
 		</p>
 	</div>
 </div>